karatelabs/karate/karate-core/README.md

 Also see [waits](#wait-api).

 ### Function Composition
-The above example can be re-factored in a very elegant way as follows:
+The above example can be re-factored in a very elegant way as follows, using Karate's [native support for JavaScript](https://github.com/intuit/karate#javascript-functions):

 ```cucumber
 # this can be a global re-usable function !